GNU Emacs: Licensing

 The terms of the GNU General Public License (GPL) state that the Emacs source code, including both the C and Emacs Lisp components, are freely available for examination, modification, and redistribution.

 Older versions of the GNU Emacs documentation appeared under an ad-hoc license that required the inclusion of certain text in any modified copy.
 In the GNU Emacs user's manual, for example, this included instructions for obtaining GNU Emacs and Richard Stallman's essay The GNU Manifesto.
 The XEmacs manuals, which were inherited from older GNU Emacs manuals when the fork occurred, have the same license.
 Newer versions of the documentation use the GNU Free Documentation License with "invariant sections" that require the inclusion of the same documents and that the manuals proclaim themselves as GNU Manuals.

-For GNU Emacs, like many other GNU packages, it remains policy to accept significant code contributions only if the copyright holder executes a suitable disclaimer or assignment of their copyright interest to the Free Software Foundation.
-Bug fixes and minor code contributions of fewer than 10 lines are exempt.
+For GNU Emacs, like many other GNU packages, it remains policy to accept significant code contributions only if the copyright holder executes a suitable disclaimer or assignment of their copyright interest to the Free Software Foundation (FSF.)
+Small contributions of fewer than 10 lines of code are exempt.
 This policy is in place so that the FSF can defend the software in court if its copyleft license is violated.

 In 2011, it was noticed that GNU Emacs had been accidentally releasing some binaries without corresponding source code for two years, in opposition to the intended spirit of the GPL.
-Richard Stallman described this incident as "a very bad mistake", which was promptly fixed.
-The FSF didn't sue any downstream redistributors who unknowingly violated the GPL by distributing these binaries.
+Richard Stallman described this incident as "a very bad mistake," which was promptly fixed.
+The FSF did not sue any downstream redistributors who unknowingly violated the GPL by distributing these binaries.

 Using GNU Emacs

 Commands

-In its normal editing mode, GNU Emacs behaves like other text editors and allows the user to insert characters with the corresponding keys and to move the editing point with the arrow keys.
+In its normal editing mode, GNU Emacs behaves like common text editors by allowing the user to type text with the keyboard and move the editing point with arrow keys.
 Escape key sequences or pressing the control key and/or the meta key, alt key or super keys in conjunction with a regular key produces modified keystrokes that invoke functions from the Emacs Lisp environment.
 Commands such as save-buffer and save-buffers-kill-emacs combine multiple modified keystrokes.

-Some GNU Emacs commands work by invoking an external program, such as ispell for spell-checking or GNU Compiler Collection (gcc) for program compilation, parsing the program's output, and displaying the result in GNU Emacs.
-Emacs also supports "inferior processes"—long-lived processes that interact with an Emacs buffer.
+Some GNU Emacs commands work by invoking external programs, such as ispell for spell-checking and the GNU Compiler Collection (GCC) for program compilation.
+Emacs also supports "inferior processes," long-lived child processes that interact with the editor.
 This is used to implement shell-mode, running a Unix shell as inferior process, as well as read–eval–print loop (REPL) modes for various programming languages.
-Emacs' support for external processes makes it an attractive environment for interactive programming along the lines of Interlisp or Smalltalk.
+Emacs' support for external processes makes it suitable for interactive programming along the lines of Interlisp or Smalltalk.

-Users who prefer IBM Common User Access-style keys can use cua-mode, a package that originally was a third-party add-on but has been included in GNU Emacs since version 22.
+Users who prefer the widely used IBM Common User Access keyboard shortcut layout can use cua-mode, a package that originally was a third-party add-on but has been included in GNU Emacs since version 22.